 Experimentation and curiosity are driving forces in my creative process.
-Each of my works capture the thoughts, mood, and energy of the moment it was made.
+Each of my works captures the thoughts, mood, and energy of the moment it was made.
 At any given point, I have a maddening amount of ideas in the form of memories, impressions and sketched images that I use in my art.
 I don’t intend to fit into a creative mold or apply forced limitations.
-As a hopeless idealist, I believe that “beauty will save the world” (thank you Chekov for the quote).
+As a hopeless idealist, I believe that “beauty will save the world” (thank you Dostoevsky for the quote).
 From the time I can remember, I’m drawn to painting, and practicing art has been one of the few consistent things in my life on my journey from Bulgaria to NYC and Phoenix.

 Like many artists these days, I’m an obsessive visual consumer, inspired by actual and virtual imagery.
-In my art, representational and abstract elements often blend to create a playful and intricate mix that reflect my life experiences.
+In my art, representational and abstract elements often blend to create a playful and intricate mix that reflects my life experiences.
 No matter what theme I’m exploring, my work is fundamentally rooted in classical drawing and my love of detail.
 I’m drawn to the expressive quality of the line.
 After decades working on representational art with oil, I switched to acrylics, enjoying their incredible versatility that matches my desire for constant experimentation.
 I love layering- in both the actual with acrylic skins and mediums, as well as the conceptual.

 National Academy of Arts, Sofia, Bulgaria Master of Fine Arts, June 1998